Pool of Radiance: Reception

 SSI sold 264,536 copies of Pool of Radiance for computers in North America, three times that of Heroes of the Lance, an AD&D-licensed action game SSI also released that year.
 It became by far the company's most successful game up to that time; even its hint book outsold any earlier SSI game.
 It spawned a series of games, which combined to sell above 800,000 copies worldwide by 1996.

-In Computer Gaming Worlds preview of Pool of Radiance in July 1988, the writer noted a "sense of deja vu" in the similarity of the game's screen to previous computer RPGs.
+In Computer Gaming Worlds preview of Pool of Radiance in July 1988, Johnny Wilson noted a "sense of deja vu" in the similarity of the game's screen to previous computer RPGs.
 For example, the three-dimensional view like a maze in the upper-left window was similar to Might & Magic or Bard's Tale, both released in the mid-1980s.
-The window that included a listing of characters was featured in 1988's Wasteland; and the usage of one active character as a representation of the entire party was part of Ultima V. The reviewer also noted that the design approach for game play was "closer to SSI's own Wizard's Crown adventures than to the other games in the genre".
+The window that included a listing of characters was featured in 1988's Wasteland; and the usage of one active character as a representation of the entire party was part of Ultima V. Wilson also noted that the design approach for game play was "closer to SSI's own Wizard's Crown adventures than to the other games in the genre".